joshgoebel/subl_with_brains/README.md

 # subl (with brains)

-## Summary

-subl_with_brains is a modified subl executable that attemps to load projects instead of folders when you ask subl to open a folder.
+subl_with_brains is a wrapper for the subl command line tool that attempts to load projects (rather than folders) whenever it can.

-### Example:
+## Example:

 Lets say you have the project folder `/secret/source/skynet`:

     # you run
     $ subl /secret/source/skynet

-    # what really happens
+    # this is what happens
     $ subl --project /secret/source/skynet/skynet.sublime-project

-What actually happens is `skynet` is searched for `skynet.sublime-project` and if that file exists then it is opened as a project.
-If a project file can't be found then the original `subl` is called as usual.
+Behind the scenes `/secret/source/skynet` is searched for `skynet.sublime-project`.
+If that file exists then it is opened as a project.
+If it can't be found then the real `subl` is called as usual and will behave as it regularly would.

-Any arguments you pass should be passed thru to the real `subl` just any single directory argument will be remapped to `--project`.  `subl_with_brains` is just acting as a wrapper around the real executable.
+Any other arguments you pass in will simply be passed to the real `subl`.

+## Why

+I'm too spoiled by TextMate where this behavior is the default.

 ## Installation